-Equation 4 can be simplified: Edwards will make an offer to Obama with the probability: $(1 - r{e,c})$.
-This is because Edwards has to make an offer to win the game.
-If Edwards does not offer to form a team with Clinton, then he will have to do it with Obama.
+Equation 4 can be simplified: the probability that Edwards will make an offer to Obama is $(1 - r{e,c})$, as Edwards has to make an offer in order to win the game.
+If Edwards does not offer to form a team with Clinton, then he will need to form a team with Obama.